faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > At times, following the prophet may be unpopular, but following the prophet is always right.

-### Consulting unapproved sources is considered risky
+### Familiarity with unapproved sources is considered risky

-Members are warned against seeking information from unapproved sources:
+1. Members are warned against seeking information from unapproved sources:

-> As seekers of truth, our safety lies in asking the right questions, in faith, and of the right sources—meaning those who only speak truth: such as the scriptures, prophets, and the Lord through the Holy Ghost." ([Will You Engage in the Wrestle](http://www.byui.edu/devotionals/sheri-dew))
+    > As seekers of truth, our safety lies in asking the right questions, in faith, and of the right sources—meaning those who only speak truth: such as the scriptures, prophets, and the Lord through the Holy Ghost."
+(Sheri Dew, [Will You Engage in the Wrestle](http://www.byui.edu/devotionals/sheri-dew))

+2. The 7th temple recommend question strongly implies that agreement with those who have contrary teachings is frowned upon.
+Potential loss of a temple recommend is a deterrent to critical investigation:

+    > Do you support, affiliate with, or agree with any group or individual whose teachings or practices are contrary to or oppose those accepted by the Church of Jesus Christ of Latter-day Saints?

+3. Do not attend symposia that include presentations that ...could...detract from [the Church's] mission (General Handbook of Instruction 1999)

+    > The Church warns its members against symposia and other similar gatherings that include presentations that (1) disparage, ridicule, make light of, or are otherwise inappropriate in their treatment of sacred matters or (2) could injure the Church, detract from its mission, or jeopardize its members' well-being.
+Members should not allow their position or standing in the Church to be used to promote or imply endorsement of such gatherings.

+4. Disconnect from proselyting of those who have lost their faith

+    > We should disconnect, immediately and completely, from listening to the proselytizing efforts of those who have lost their faith and instead reconnect promptly with the Holy Spirit.
+(April 2016 BYU Commencement Address, L. Whitney Clayton, [Getting and Staying Connected](https://www.lds.org/church/news/stay-connected-to-god-elder-l-whitney-clayton-tells-byu-graduates?lang=eng))

+5. Faith-killers should be shunned

+    > Avoid those who would teardown your faith.
+Faith-killers are to be shunned.
+The seeds which they plant in the minds and hearts of men grow like cancer and eat away the Spirit.
+(Oct 1981 GC, Carlos E. Asay, [Opposition to the Work of God](https://www.lds.org/general-conference/1981/10/opposition-to-the-work-of-god?lang=eng))

+    The example Asay gives of a "faith-killer" is a person who pointed out contradictions in the historical record to a new convert.

+One simple way to demonstrate that LDS members are generally reluctant to consult unapproved sources is to merely ask a member to read or share links discussing alternative models of LDS truth-claims, even if they include links to faithful responses.[^alternative_sources]  Few will do so and even fewer would be willing to share such critiques with others.

 ### No viable alternative